-In the minutes, hours and days following the inevitable death of the queen, incredibly detailed plans that have been in place for years will unwind with clocklike precision, marking the passing of one monarch into the grave and the ascension of another onto the throne.
+In the minutes, hours and days following her death, incredibly detailed plans that have been in place for years will unwind with clocklike precision, marking the passing of one monarch into the grave and the ascension of another to the throne.
 Although the life and death of the queen will be both mourned and celebrated, the country will be welcoming its new king at the same time: Charles (as long as nothing happens to him in the meantime!).

-Here's how the 10 days between the queen's death and her funeral will go down, according to a fascinating article in The Guardian.
+Here's how the 10 days between the queen's death and her funeral will go down.

-1. Immediately upon the queen's death, Charles will become king and his siblings will kiss his hands.
+Immediately upon the queen's death, Charles will become king, and his siblings will kiss his hands.

 Using a code phrase, thought to be "London Bridge is down," the news of the queen's death will be conveyed from the Foreign Office's Global Response Center to the 15 other governments across the globe of which the queen is the head of state and the 36 nations of the Commonwealth of which she is still a symbolic figurehead.